Treat Children's OTC Drugs with Care

 Read the label before opening the bottle, after removing a dose, and again before giving the dose.

-Always use child-resistant caps, and lock medications away from children.
+Always use child-resistant caps.
+Lock medicine away from children.

 Always check medication packages for signs of tampering.